TREDEGAR ALLOTMENT ASSOCIATION RULES

-Membership of the Association, which is limited to those holding a signed tenancy agreement, will be through the payment of an annual subscription, payable at the annual general meeting.
-The amount of the subscription shall be adjusted annually to represent the Association’s running costs and be agreed by the members.
+Membership of the Association, which is limited to those holding a signed tenancy agreement, will be through the payment of an annual rent, payable at the annual general meeting.
+The amount of the rent shall be adjusted annually to represent the Association’s running costs and be agreed by the members.

 The AGM will be held each April.
 All members are expected to attend.
 Those unable to do so can either nominate somebody else to represent them; otherwise they should send an apology for absence to the Committee.

 An AGM can only take place if a quorum exists.
 This is defined as 10% of the total members.